QuantumProductions/exhume/README.txt

 make echo
 ./echo

-You will see data computed in Erlang printed into your terminal.
+You will see a * move right.
+Press a key to speed it up.

 git checkout curl-terminal to curl information from a server instead.